revodatanl/deepseek-r1-asset-bundle-template/README.md

 - **Enterprise Features**: Benefit from automated MLflow versioning, monitoring, and OpenAI-compatible endpoints, ensuring a production-ready deployment that is both maintainable and scalable.
 By using DABs, you can achieve reproducible deployments and enterprise-grade serving capabilities.

 Have questions or feedback?
 We'd love to hear from you!

-Please open an issue on our GitHub repository #todo add link to gh or reach out to our team at <info@revodata.nl>
+Please open an issue on our GitHub repository or reach out to our team at <blog@revodata.nl>